PappaNiels/IntroDXR/README.md

 ## Contributing
 If there are bugs, ways to optimize the code, or make it a better structure to make the library easier to use.
 Feel free to contribute to the repository.

+## Contact
+If there are any concerns or questions, reach out to me via my contact details or discord (pappaniels).